 Florida State University (FSU) welcomes Emotional Support Animals (ESAs) based on the Fair Housing Act (FHA).
 ESAs provide a measure of support and comfort to individuals with qualifying disabilities.
 ESAs are a prescribed part of therapy for emotional and psychological disabilities and serve to alleviate symptoms of the disability.

 There is much confusion about the role of ESAs, and they are often mistaken for Service Animals.
 ESAs are not considered service animals under the Americans with Disabilities Act.
-ESAs provide companionship, relieve loneliness, and can help to reduce symptoms of psychiatric disabilities and mental impairments, such as depression, anxiety, and certain phobias.
-ESAs differ from service animals in that they do not have special training to perform specific tasks that assist people with disabilities.
+ESAs provide companionship, relieve loneliness, and can help to reduce symptoms of psychiatric disabilities and mental impairments, such as depression, anxiety, and certain phobias; however, unlike service animals, ESAs do not have special training to perform specific tasks that assist people with disabilities.

 Unlike a service animal that has access to public places where pets are not typically allowed, an ESA has limited access to places of public accommodation.
 Under the federal FHA, an ESA is viewed as a reasonable accommodation in a housing unit that has a no pet policy for its residents.
 Therefore, ESAs are allowed in residence halls but are restricted to a student’s room and can only leave for nature breaks.
 ESAs are not allowed in classrooms, campus buildings, common rooms or areas in the residence halls, or campus events.
 ESAs must be under the control of their owner at all times, cannot be left alone overnight, and cannot be cared for by another student.
 Below is a chart highlighting the differences between ESAs and Service Animals.

 |Dogs||Species not specified, typically a dog or cat|

 |Assists a person with a disability by performing a specific task||Alleviates symptoms of a psychiatric or emotional disability|